What is a Cost Basis?

 - Any profit or loss arising due to change in method has to charge to profit and loss accounts.

 The method of basis cost recording has to decide at the beginning of the financial year and consistently has to follow throughout the year.
-Proper documents required to maintain for all purchases for quality and proper control purposes.
+The company requires maintaining proper documentation for all purchases for quality and adequate control purposes.